top of page

 General

-• Competitions can only be entered using the Competition Portal accessed via the Competition tab on the Club’s website. chorleyps.org.
+• Competitions can only be entered using the Competition Portal accessed via the competition tab on the club's website, chorleyps.org.

 • Any manipulation of the image must have been carried out solely by the member.
-However, a commercial printer may produce prints.
+However, a commercial printer may produce your prints.

-• Prints
+Prints

 • Prints should be mounted on board or thick card.